South-Doyle High School: Sports

-The school offers cheerleading, cross-country, football, golf, girls soccer, and volleyball in the fall.
+The school offers cheerleading, cross-country, flag football, football, golf, girls soccer, and volleyball in the fall.
 In the winter, the school offers both boys and girls basketball as well as wrestling.
 In the spring, the school offers baseball, soccer, softball, tennis, and track & field.

 Football

 The South-Doyle Cherokees football team participates in 3A TSSAA Competition.
 On October 30, 2014, the Cherokees won the district championship.
 After a winless 2015 campaign, the Cherokees went 5-5 in the 2016 regular season.
 Despite the average record, the Cherokees made the 2016 playoffs.
 After winning their first three games in the playoffs, the Cherokees qualified for their first ever semi-finals appearance.

 Baseball

 In 2007, the South-Doyle Cherokees baseball team went to the state tournament in Murfreesboro, TN. but lost the championship game.
 Several of the seniors were drafted including former Middle Tennessee State University outfielder and current Boston Red Sox, Bryce Brentz.